This article contains affiliate links, you can read my disclaimer here.

 Nambung National Park and the Pinnacles

 If you just stop off at one place along the way, then make sure it’s the Pinnacles.
 Rising out of the yellow sand, these limestone formations form a truly lunar landscape.
-For the best experience view the Pinnacle Desert at sunrise or sunset when the golden hue of the sun transforms the desert landscape into something magical.
+For the best experience view see the Pinnacles at sunrise or sunset.
+The light truly transforms the landscape into something remarkable during this time and you really don’t get the same experience during the middle of the day.

-For more information on the formation and geology of the Pinnacles as well their cultural significance visit the Pinnacle Discovery Centre.
+For more information on the formation and geology of the Pinnacles as well as their cultural significance visit the Pinnacle Discovery Centre, you can find more information here.

 For a great picnic spot and a dip in the turquoise waters of the Indian Ocean stop off at Hangover Bay, Thirsty Point or Kangaroo Point.
 These are all found on the road to Cervantes as you head north from the Pinnacles.